Moving money from your LIRA to your RRSP: Is it a good idea?

 Why should I keep my LIRA?

-You may come across tempting offers or even schemes claiming to help you avoid paying income tax or to give you immediate access to the funds in your locked-in account.
-Remember, if it seems too good to be true, it probably is, and you should be wary.
+You may have come across tempting offers or even schemes that allow immediate access to the balance of your locked-in accounts.
+If it's too good to be true, you should be wary of it.
+Here are some reasons to keep your LIRA:

-Your LIRA is designed to support you throughout your retirement
+Your LIRA is designed to support you throughout retirement

-Without getting into the details of how a LIRA works, it’s important to know that to access it during retirement, you first have to transfer it to a life income fund (LIF).
+Without getting into the details of how a LIRA works, it’s important to know that to access it during retirement, you first have to convert it to a Life Income Fund (LIF).
+The LIF has a minimum and maximum withdrawal amount that must be met annually – apart from Quebec where there is no annual maximum withdrawal for people aged 55 and over.
+In general, one might think that it’s better to untie your LIRA to avoid these constraints.

 However, these limitations can be advantageous.
 Why?
 Because your LIRA is meant to support you for the duration of your retirement.
 The annual withdrawal cap exists to prevent people from taking all their money out at once and depleting it.
-The goal is to help maintain a certain standard of living for as long as possible.
-Essentially, a LIRA is a bit like a registered retirement savings plan (RRSP), only with more restrictions.
+For some people, a good strategy is to withdraw less than the annual maximum from their LIRA, just what you really need.
+This makes it possible to limit the taxes to be paid and to extend withdrawals over time.
+Essentially, a LIRA is a bit like a Registered Retirement Savings Plan (RRSP), only with more restrictions.

 You may already have access to your LIRA for certain specific reasons